genchiro/ShoppyGlobe/README.md

 ### 🔄 Routing
 - **React Router**: Implements routes for Home, Product Details, Cart, and 404 pages.
 - **Dynamic Routing**: Uses route parameters (e.g., `/products/:productId`) for product details.
+### Note
+If you are adding same item again and again new Item will not be created in the Cart only the count of previous item will increase
 ## Installation

 1. **Clone the Repository**